GottaGetSwifty/CodableWrappers/README.md

 ## Property Mutability

-Currently the Property a propertyWrapper wraps must be declared as a `var` and the ability to mutate is defined by the propertyWrapper.
+Currently the Property a Property Wrapper wraps must be declared as a `var` and the ability to mutate is defined by the Property Wrapper.

-To allow flexibility all of the included propertyWrappers have a Mutable variant.
+To allow flexibility all of the included Property Wrappers have a Mutable variant.

-**Add `Mutable` to the end to access the Mutable propertyWrapper, making the Property mutable** E.g. `@Base64CodingMutable`, `@SecondsSince1970DateCoding`, `@CustomCodingMutable<ACustomCoder>`, etc.
+**Add `Mutable` to the end to access the Mutable Property Wrapper, making the Property mutable** E.g. `@Base64CodingMutable`, `@SecondsSince1970DateCoding`, `@CustomCodingMutable<ACustomCoder>`, etc.

 ```swift